thenexthub/Codira/docs/proposals/UnsupportedOptimizationAttributes.rst

 The following attributes are experimental optimizer directives.
 The attribute names are underscored because they are internal compiler directives.
-These are not supported language features, have not gone through the Swift Evolution process, and future versions of the compiler are likely to drop support, requiring manual intervention of the source maintainer.
+These are not supported language features, have not gone through the Codira Evolution process, and future versions of the compiler are likely to drop support, requiring manual intervention of the source maintainer.